amesar/databricks-cluster-recreate/README.md

   * [libraries.json](example/from_api/libraries.json) - libraries/cluster-status endpoint
 response from [libraries/cluster-status endpoint](https://docs.databricks.com/api/latest/libraries.html#cluster-status).

-The option `use_cluster_name` determines whether directory names are cluster IDs or cluster names.
+The option `use_cluster_id` determines whether directory names are cluster IDs or cluster names.
+The default is to use cluster names.

 Since cluster names are not unique, when duplicate names occur the resulting directory name will have `__dup_{COUNT}` appended to it.
 For example, `cool_cluster__dup_01` and `cool_cluster__dup_02`.